 All student enrolment is completed online.
 You are responsible for ensuring your enrolment details are correct, and that you have enrolled for all courses that you wish to take.
-If you have any questions about enrolment you should contact [macs-student-support@hw.ac.uk](mailto:macs-student-support@hw.ac.uk) .
-Students entering Year 1 are advised to enrol for ALL courses in the first instance.
+Information to assist with course selection will be provided at the Pre-Enrolment meeting.
+If you have any questions about enrolment you should contact macs-student-support@hw.ac.uk.
+Students are advised to enrol for ALL courses the first instance.
 This can always be changed at a later date.

-You must enrol for either the PG Diploma or the MSc in Actuarial Science and Management.
-If you change your mind and wish to change programme you may only do so before 23 September 2022 by advising the Programme Director in writing.
+You must enrol for either the PG Diploma in Actuarial Science or the MSc in Actuarial Science.
+If you change your mind and wish to change programme you may only do so before 30 September by advising the Programme Administrator in writing.
 International students should be aware that any programme changes will be notified to the UKVI and this may have implications for your student visas.